jparrax/Web-site-Aspire2-International/README.md

-# Web site Aspire2 Internationl
+# Web site Aspire2 International

 This web site was the first assignment of internet programming in Aspire 2 International.
-It is a simple, dinamic and interactive web application in which is displayed the understanding of the front-end languages(HTML,CSS,JavaScript), frameworks(Boostrap) and libraries(JQuery).
+It is a simple, dynamic and interactive web application in which is displayed the understanding of the front-end languages(HTML,CSS,JavaScript), frameworks(Bootstrap) and libraries(JQuery).
 It is expected to show visual creativity and good design skills.

 ## Getting Started